GoraNetwork/doc/main.rst

   the Gora requests made previously this response applies to.

 :Oracle value:
   value returned by the oracle, as a byte string.
-For "Simple URL" requests, numeric values will be provided as their string representaitons, e.g. "0.1234", "-12".
+Numeric values will be provided as their string representaitons, e.g. "0.1234", "-12".
 It will be down to receiving smart contract to convert them to Solidity numeric types if they need.
 Strings are returned as is.

 ******************************
-Data extraction specifications
+Value extraction specifications
 ******************************

 Gora users most often want a specific piece of data source output, so they must be able to tell Gora how to extract it.
-This is what a Gora data extraction specification does.
+This is what a Gora value extraction specification does.
 It consists of up to three parts, separated by colon: method, expression and an optional rounding modifier.
 For example, `substr:4,11` tells Gora that it needs to return a substring from data source output, starting at 4th and ending at 11th character.

-Gora supports the following data extraction methods and expression formats:
+Gora supports the following value extraction methods and expression formats:

 jsonpath
   | JSONPath expression, see: https://datatracker.ietf.org/doc/draft-ietf-jsonpath-base/